shubhamchau222/docker-boston-house-price-prediction/README.md

 # Boston-House-Price-Prediction-Using-Random-Forest-Regression

+#### we have implimented docker concept in this project in order to make docker image .
+* for more information kindly check 'Dockerfile' & 'Dockerbuilding.md'
+* command for runnng docker image is given in 'Dockerbuilding.md' file ..

  * This is a machine learning model made using python and flask which predicts the price of boston house using Random Forest Regression Algorithm.
  * Do ⭐ the repository, if it helped you in anyway.